-The Spring Semester Scholars Grant Application is now live!
-Please note the following major addition to this grant cycle:
+The Spring Semester Scholars Grant Application is now closed.

-Given the importance of this aspect of the application, if you wish to apply but cannot commit to attending the pitch competition on November 20th, 2017, please contact Grants Chair Mira Sridharan at email@example.com before the application deadline.
+Given the importance of this aspect of the application, if you wish to apply but cannot commit to attending the pitch competition, please contact Grants Chair Mira Sridharan at firstname.lastname@example.org before the application deadline.

 The Minerva Award

 Minerva, found on the University seal, is the Roman symbol of knowledge and creativity, and it is this spirit that the College Council hopes to promote with the Minerva Award.
 Minerva Awards of $3,000 (subject to change) will be awarded in order to fund scholarly projects that will be conducted by College students during the summer.
-Applications for the Minerva Award are due in late January.
-For further questions, please consult the Minerva Award FAQ page or email the Research Grant Chair at firstname.lastname@example.org.
+Applications for the Minerva Award are February 3, 2018.
+For further questions, please consult the Minerva Award FAQ page or email the Research Grant Chair at email@example.com.

 Note for students planning to travel abroad: The ISO student projects abroad application can now be found here.